thecodercody/MyPokedex/README.md

 HOW TO USE:

   Fork and clone repo.
-Do a "bower install" from the root directory, then turn your speakers up, open index.html in a browser, and enjoy!
+From the root directory on the command line do an "npm install" followed by a "bower install".
+Then,start the server $node server.js, crank up your speakers, and navigate your browser to localhost:8080.
+Enjoy!

+  -thecodercody-

 # poké-test